EliasAthey/CSCI_215_GolfScript/README.md

 # GolfScript Palindrome Program

-This GS code takes any all-lowercase string and determines if its is a palindrome.
+This GS code takes any all-lowercase string and determines if it is a palindrome.
 This code runs through the ruby interpreter golfscript.rb (available at http://www.golfscript.com/golfscript/golfscript.rb).

 To run through Terminal/Command Line: ruby golfscript.rb src.gs